 - containers you use: you can build your own using the materials you can easily find or upcycle, or, as mentioned above, you can find some inexpensive clay, plastic or wooden second-hand containers on Craiglist.
 Just make sure to thoroughly clean them before use;

 - drainage is very important.
 You don’t want your plants’ roots rotting.
 If there are no drainage holes in a container, you can drill some.
 We would put tape on both sides of the container where we want the hole to make sure it doesn’t break;

 - soil – we use the same soil mix for most of the vegetables we grow.
 We make it ourselves using the coconut coir (2 parts), worm castings and compost (2 parts), perlite and vermiculite (1 part of each).
 Some plants may have specific soil requirements so you need to adjust.

 I’ve also heard pretty good reviews about the Garden Tower containers.
 I am yet to get one for myself.
-I think it is a perfect option for those who love green salads but have limited space! (the image below has my affiliate link to the product).
+I think it is a perfect option for those who love green salads but have limited space! (the image below is clickable and has my affiliate link to the product).

 Growing vegetables in the raised beds is a great option if you have a smaller garden.
 It required some initial investment to build them, though you can always use the materials you have on hand or can easily find for free.
 We share a few posts on how we built our raised beds on our blog.